AmarMaksumic/FIR-Filter-Design/README.md

     * Full attenuation from start to passband edge, no attenuation after stopband.
 * Stopband Attenuation Weighting -> -80dB

 Most parameters in this list are taken directly from the project description file.
 One element which I did change was the number of taps.
-In order to work with the parallelized filters later, I needed the nunber of taps to be a multiple of 2 and 3, but also greater than or equal to 100.
+In order to work with the parallelized filters later, I needed the number of taps to be a multiple of 2 and 3, but also greater than or equal to 100.
 102 taps is the smallest count which fits these requirements.

 From here, the built-in MATLAB function derives our filter coefficients.
 However, they are in floating point representation.
 For our implementation, we prefer fixed point representation as it is easier to perform integer math than floating point math on hardware.
 As such, we will convert to fixed point representation and then quantize the data.